crummy-boi/Data-Structures/README.md

 This was an assignment for my CSS 143 class.

-Please do not copy my code without my permission.
+IMPORTANT: Please do not copy or fork my code without my permission.
+This code is for viewing purposes only (unless you have my permission). **I strongly do not condone cheating and stealing code, so I will deny any request of using my code for school-related activites, such as homework.**